Leadership and Staff

 Lauren graduated from the University of Southern California in 2008 with a Bachelor of Arts in Political Science and Business Administration and went on to complete a Masters in Public Policy and Administration from Northwestern University.
 In 2011, Lauren joined Dr. Teresa Woodruff's team and has worked closely with Dr. Woodruff and Dr. Duncan in a variety of capacities since then.
 Prior to her role with CRS, Lauren worked as the Research Project Manager for Oncofertility Consortium (OC) and provided programatic support for the OC’s administrative activities, which also included comprehensive grant and research administration support.
 During this time, Lauren also organized the annual Oncofertility Consortium Conference and handled all aspects of the event including fundraising and development.
 She also managed the Oncofertility Professional Engagement Network (OPEN), a community of oncofertility professionals from around the globe who share resources, best practices, methodologies, and experiences.
 She has a number of publications resulting from her work with the Oncofertility Consortium and OPEN.
 Lauren now oversees CRS’s grant, development, and promotion portfolio.
 She is actively looking for ways to support CRS through grants, industry, and other support mechanisms.
 Her portfolio also includes the CRS professional network, working closely with Giulia Vigone on CRS community relations.
 Lauren’s work promotes CRS programs to all relevant stakeholders and helps CRS sustain valuable research efforts in the reproductive health sciences community.

-Rebecca Willingham is the program assistant for the Center for Reproductive Science.
+Rebecca Willingham joined CRS in March 2021.
 Her role includes CRS programming and events.
-She is responsible for all event coordination and promotion and is the primary contact for CRS events, and helps support the MS-RSM program including communications, student and faculty support, recruitment, and academic and curricular management.
+She is responsible for all event coordination and promotion and is the primary contact for CRS events.
+She also helps support the MS-RSM program including communications, student and faculty support, recruitment, and academic and curricular management.
 She also coordinators all CRS programming and events.
 She previously worked in the Biomedical Engineering Department at Northwestern, and Assistant to the Chair of Performance at The Theatre School at DePaul University.
 Rebecca is an alumna of Emerson College and a MFA Directing candidate at The Theatre School at DePaul University.